SIL1202/Sophomore/second_semester/Algorithm/HW3/TSP_project/report.md

 Due to the factorial growth of possible routes, exact solutions become infeasible as the number of cities increases.
 As a result, researchers have developed various approaches to tackle TSP efficiently.
 These include exact algorithms (such as DFS, BFS, BestFS, and Held-Karp), greedy heuristics (like Nearest Neighbor), local optimization methods (e.g., 2-opt), and metaheuristic strategies (e.g., Simulated Annealing and Genetic Algorithms).

-In this project, we implement and compare these approaches under different test conditions, including random cost matrices and special-case 2D geometric instances.
-We also experiment with improving the pruning efficiency of BestFS using better lower bounds, such as the Minimum Spanning Tree (MST).
+In this project, I implement and compare these approaches under different test conditions, including random cost matrices and special-case 2D geometric instances.
+I also experiment with improving the pruning efficiency of BestFS using better lower bounds, such as the Minimum Spanning Tree (MST).

 ---